djghostghost/pay-baymax-challenge/challenge2/README.md

  the processing.
 If there are not complex queries, NoSQL like MongoDB or AWS DynamoDB also works.

  In order to improve system availability.
-The instances are deployed in different available zone, and can auto scale up/down depends on instance cpu or memory loads.
+The instances are deployed in different available zone, and can auto scale up/down according to instance cpu/memory loads.

  About DB, If we have to choose RDS like MySQL,  Databases was designed in ```active/standby``` mode. when ```active``` database failed down and system can change to standby database quickly.